SherG/perpetual-elm/exampleSite/content/about.md

 Spearfish works with businesses to quickly optimize their cash flow and solve supply chain financing problems.

-Our speciality is invoice factoring, a form of business financing that doesn't add debt to your bottom line.
-Through factoring, our partners purchase your outstanding 30-, 60-, or 90-day invoices for immediate cash, minus a fee.

-This service is for businesses selling B2B or B2G (business-to-government) with a minimal average monthly revenue of $20k.

-All factoring deals brokered through Spearfish include credit risk insurance.
-This protects you from customers who may fail to pay their invoices if they become insolvent during the factoring period.
+* Get fast access to working capital and credit protection
+* Close difficult deals and import the goods and materials you need
+* Get paid upfront for government contracts

 <!-- Calendly link widget begin -->

 <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet">
 <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript"></script>
-<a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/spearfish/consultation'});return false;"><mark>	Optimize your cash flow</mark>.</a>
+<a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/spearfish/consultation'});return false;"><mark>	Schedule a phone appointment to optimize your cash flow</mark>.</a>
 <!-- Calendly link widget end -->

+This is done through factoring and purchase order financing -- forms of business financing that don't add debt to your bottom line.

+* Through factoring, our partners purchase your outstanding 30-, 60-, or 90-day invoices for immediate cash, minus a fee.
+* Through purchase order financing, product importers, distributors, and resellers can fulfill large orders before generating an invoice.

+This service is for businesses selling B2B or B2G (business-to-government) with a minimal average monthly revenue of $20k.

+All factoring deals brokered through Spearfish include credit risk insurance.
+This protects you from customers who may fail to pay their invoices if they become insolvent during the factoring period.

 ## Advisory Services and Consulting